Dear Central Sound Community,

 Students should participate in science and engineering fairs because it encourages creativity and ingenuity and promotes an inquiry-based approach to learning.
 Students develop a question, conduct research, analyze data, and share findings.
 It is an effective way to engage students in applying their knowledge of the scientific method, while further developing skills in areas of literacy, mathematics, and communications.
 It also promotes positive attitudes towards science and demonstrates to students the relevance of science and research.
 And if you are still not convinced… it’s also a lot of fun!

 All high school students attending private, public, charter, parochial, or home schools in King or Snohomish County are eligible to participate in the fair.
+A maximum of 50 projects will be accepted from each school.
 Students must first compete in CSRSEF in order to be eligible for the Washington State Science & Engineering Fair.

-If you are interested in bringing more than 5 projects to CSRSEF, it is in your best interest to contact Divyang Upadhyay, Fair Director (firstname.lastname@example.org).
-He will put you on a distribution list that will have useful training and announcements for educators who are supporting multiple students.
+If you are interested in bringing more than 5 projects to CSRSEF, it is in your best interest to contact Dr. Jenn Pang, Fair Director (firstname.lastname@example.org).
+She will put you on a distribution list that will have useful training and announcements for educators who are supporting multiple students.

 Rules and Guidelines